ger534/CliniserveEngineeringTest/additional_questions.md

 Question 1 - How long did you spend on the coding test?
 What would you add to your solution if you had more time?

-    Start day: 18:00 March 13 st
+    Start day: 18:00 March 13 st (CST)
-    End day: 4:00 March 19 st
+    End day: 4:00 March 19 st (CST)

     I had to take Monday off.
 And also, I spent approx 4 hours working for day, so doing the site from scratch (but with material-ui), I spent roughly 3 working days in total.
     If I had more time I would do a component Table.js apart from the file Chart.js and more tests.
+And a dark mode would be cool.

 Question 2 - What alternative approaches/solutions to the user story did you consider when engineering your solution?
              What benefits/downsides would they have had compared to the selected solution?